• A year marked by a strong external growth momentum and the establishment of the Group in the United Kingdom.

 • A strengthening of the Group's environmental commitments with its climate approach, Moving Green.

-Meeting on 11 March, the Board of Directors of STEF Group, the European leader in temperature-controlled transport and logistics services for food products, approved the financial statements for the 2020 financial year.
+Meeting on 10 March, the Board of Directors of STEF Group, the European leader in temperature-controlled transport and logistics services for food products, approved the full-year financial statements for the 2021 financial year.